jpickup/GarminTools/WORKOUTS.md

 | Workout | Description | The workout language definition, may include named paces defined in the pace sheet |
 | Schedule | Date | The date for a specific workout |
 | Schedule | Workout | Either defined in the workout language or the name a named workout from the Workout sheet |

-## Building
-The ant build script is `garminworkoutcreator.xml`.
-This creates a macOS bundle with a JRE included meaning that it runs without the need for a Java installation on the target machine

-## Running
-The app runs as a very simple UI allowing you to select the source Excel workbook and a output target directory for the FIT files.
-The default output directory is `/Volumes/GARMIN/GARMIN/NEWFILES/`, which is the destination when the watch is connected to a Mac via USB.